Liew-17/Fit_Diet_PlanSystem/README.md

 3. Make sure the JavaFX library is linked in your project settings.
 4. Run the `Main` class located in the `application` package.

-## How to Run
-1. Clone this repository.
-2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
-3. Run the `Main` class located in the `application` package.

 ---